Professor of Literature & Writing

 School of Business & Social Sciences

-Professor Kealy joined the Colby-Sawyer College faculty in 2000 teaching world literature and composition.
-His scholarship focuses on early modern representations of science and nature in literature, literary cultures of Islamic Spain, and ecocriticism.
+Professor Kealy joined the Colby-Sawyer College faculty in 2000 to teach world literature and writing.
+His scholarship and teaching focus on early modern representations of science and nature in literature, literary cultures of Islamic Spain, and environmental humanities.

 “Baroque Nature: An Ecocritical Reading of Emblematic Poetry” for the panel “Pre- and Early Modern Ecologies” Modern Language Association, Philadelphia, 2017.

 “Roma, Gypsies, and the Politics and Poetics of (Mis-)Representation.”
 Panel chair and respondent: “Representing the Margins: Romani Cultures in the European Imagination” Northeast Modern Language Association, Toronto, 2015.

 “A New Digital Cartography of ‘Convivencia’: Sevilla 1492” for the panel “Medieval Literature: Digital Humanities” Modern Language Association, Chicago, 2014.

 “The Margin as the Center: Practicing Identity in al-Andalus: A Response to Franco Moretti” for “E(x)amining the Map: A Comparative Experiment.”
 ACL(x)/E(x)amine Conference, American Comparative Literature Association.
 Pennsylvania State University, 2013.

 “Hypnerotomachia Poliphili and the Nature of Desire” for “Courtly World and Ecocriticism.”
 Modern Language Association, Boston, 2013.